cs203g2t10/foodprint-oa/README.md

-# Foodprint OpenAssertation Vaccination Certificate Validator
+# Foodprint OpenAssertation Vaccine Validator

 Exposes a single REST endpoint to validate and verify vaccination HealthCerts issued by Ministry of Health Singapore.